-The bit rate can be set as Variable Bit Rate (VBR) or Constant Bit Rate (CBR).
+The bit rate can be set as Variable bit rate (VBR) or Constant bit rate (CBR).
+VBR adjusts the bit rate according to image complexity, and thus uses a lot of bandwidth for a lot of activity in the image, and less when the monitored area is quiet.

-VBR adjusts the bit rate according to the image complexity, using up bandwidth for increased activity in the image, and less for lower activity in the monitored area.
+When using CBR you can set a fixed Target bit rate, which will ensure that the level of bandwidth consumed is predictable.

-CBR allows you to set a fixed Target bit rate that consumes a predictable amount of bandwidth.
-As the bit rate would usually need to increase for increased image activity, but in this case cannot, the frame rate and image quality are affected negatively.
-To partly compensate for this, it is possible to prioritize either the frame rate or the image quality whenever the bit rate needs to be increased.
-Not setting a priority means the frame rate and image quality are equally affected.
+Priority - As the bit rate would usually need to increase for increased image activity, but cannot when CBR is selected, the frame rate and image quality will both be affected negatively.
+To go some of the way towards compensating for this, it is possible to prioritize either the frame rate or the image quality whenever the bit rate would normally need to be increased.
+Not setting a priority means the frame rate and image quality will be affected approximately equally.